qpdf/qpdf/manual/cli.rst

    annotations.
 The :samp:`{option}` parameter may be any of the
    following:

+   .. list-table:: Flatten Annotation Options
+      :widths: 10 80
+      :header-rows: 0

+      - - :samp:`all`
-   - :samp:`all`: include all annotations that are not marked invisible or hidden
+        - include all annotations that are not marked invisible or hidden

+      - - :samp:`print`
-   - :samp:`print`: only include annotations that indicate that they should appear when the page is printed
+        - only include annotations that should appear when the page is printed

+      - - :samp:`screen`
-   - :samp:`screen`: omit annotations that indicate they should not appear on the screen
+        - omit annotations that should not appear on the screen

    In a PDF file, interactive form fields have a value and, independently, a set of instructions, called an appearance, to